adijkema/py-code-template/README.md

 **Purpose:**
 Give your code a headstart
-Makes it comfortable to add functions to use before and after execution of your code.
+Makes it comfortable to add functions to use before and after execution of your core code.
 Functions like error checking, logging, time functions, process costs, print formating.

 **version 1.1**